MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter26.md

 ### Vertical and horizontal positioning simplified

 One of the jobs that `VerticalStack` must perform occurs during the `LayoutChildren` override.
 The method uses the child's `HorizontalOptions` property to determine how to position the child within its slot in the `VerticalStack`.
-You can instead call the static method [`Layout.LayoutChildIntoBoundingRect`](https://developer.xamarin.com/api/member/Xamarin.Forms.Layout.LayoutChildIntoBoundingRegion/p/Xamarin.Forms.VisualElement/Xamarin.Forms.Rectangle/).
+You can instead call the static method [`Layout.LayoutChildIntoBoundingRect`](xref:Xamarin.Forms.Layout.LayoutChildIntoBoundingRegion(Xamarin.Forms.VisualElement,Xamarin.Forms.Rectangle)).
 This method calls `Measure` on the child and uses its `HorizontalOptions` and `VerticalOptions` properties to position the child within the specified rectangle.

 ### Invalidation

 Often a change in an element's property affects how that element appears in layout.
 The layout must be invalidated to trigger a new layout.

-`VisualElement` defines a protected method [`InvalidateMeasure`](https://developer.xamarin.com/api/member/Xamarin.Forms.VisualElement.InvalidateMeasure()/), which is generally called by the property-changed handler of any bindable property whose change affects the element's size.
-The `InvalidateMeasure` method fires a [`MeasureInvalidated`](https://developer.xamarin.com/api/event/Xamarin.Forms.VisualElement.MeasureInvalidated/) event.
+`VisualElement` defines a protected method [`InvalidateMeasure`](xref:Xamarin.Forms.VisualElement.InvalidateMeasure), which is generally called by the property-changed handler of any bindable property whose change affects the element's size.
+The `InvalidateMeasure` method fires a [`MeasureInvalidated`](xref:Xamarin.Forms.VisualElement.MeasureInvalidated) event.

-The `Layout` class defines a similar protected method named [`InvalidateLayout`](https://developer.xamarin.com/api/member/Xamarin.Forms.Layout.InvalidateLayout()/), which a `Layout` derivative should call for any change that affects how it positions and sizes its children.
+The `Layout` class defines a similar protected method named [`InvalidateLayout`](xref:Xamarin.Forms.Layout.InvalidateLayout), which a `Layout` derivative should call for any change that affects how it positions and sizes its children.

 ### Some rules for coding layouts

 1. Properties defined by `Layout<T>` derivatives should be backed by bindable properties, and the property-changed handlers should call `InvalidateLayout`.

-2. A `Layout<T>` derivative that defines attached bindable properties should override [`OnAdded`](https://developer.xamarin.com/api/member/Xamarin.Forms.Layout%3CT%3E.OnAdded/p/T/) to add a property-changed handler to its children and [`OnRemoved`](https://developer.xamarin.com/api/member/Xamarin.Forms.Layout%3CT%3E.OnRemoved/p/T/) to remove that handler.
+2. A `Layout<T>` derivative that defines attached bindable properties should override [`OnAdded`](xref:Xamarin.Forms.Layout`1.OnAdded*) to add a property-changed handler to its children and [`OnRemoved`](xref:Xamarin.Forms.Layout`1.OnRemoved*) to remove that handler.
 The handler should check for changes in these attached bindable properties and respond by calling `InvalidateLayout`.

-3. A `Layout<T>` derivative that implements a cache of child sizes should override `InvalidateLayout` and  [`OnChildMeasureInvalidated`](https://developer.xamarin.com/api/member/Xamarin.Forms.Layout.OnChildMeasureInvalidated()/) and clear the cache when these methods are called.
+3. A `Layout<T>` derivative that implements a cache of child sizes should override `InvalidateLayout` and  [`OnChildMeasureInvalidated`](xref:Xamarin.Forms.Layout.OnChildMeasureInvalidated) and clear the cache when these methods are called.

 ### A layout with properties